DSTV, Kwese and StarTimes have broadcast rights to different competitions from European Football next season.

 Kwese have already acquired the broadcast rights for the League Cup and will continue to air games from the competition.

 They also have the broadcast right for one live Premier League game every Saturday, the EFL Championships and the Copa Libertadores.

-After losing their Serie A broadcast rights, StarTimes are now left with Bundesliga, Ligue 1 and Turkish Super Lig.
+After losing their Serie A broadcast rights, StarTimes have added the Europa League along with Bundesliga, Ligue 1 and Turkish Super Lig.

 Non of the pay-TV companies have acquired the rights to the FA Cup this season.
 While DSTV says they failed to get the rights, it is not known whether Kwese and StarTimes are working to get it as at the time of this report.